vkeggers/DeNovo-Nematode-Pipeline/README.md

 What is the theoretical coverage of the genome (Size of genome/(median read legth * number of reads)) OR (size of genome/file size)

 Are there adapter sequences you may need to trim?
+If there are you should use a software like Trimmomatic or Trimgalore to trim the adapter sequences off and run fastqc again.
+Trimgalore is a module on the HPC but Trimmomatic will have to be installed by the user.

 </details>

 <details>